ihl7/ID-Hunter/README.md

 To install ID Hunter, follow these steps:

 1. Clone the repository: `git clone https://github.com/ihl7/ID-Hunter.git`
+2. Enter the project file: `cd ID-Hunter`
-2. Install the required packages: `pip install -r requirements.txt`
+3. Install the required packages: `pip install -r requirements.txt`
-3. Update the TOKEN in the 9th line      `token = 'PUT-YOUR-TOKEN-HERE'  # Replace it with your Discord API token`
+4. Update the TOKEN in the 9th line      `token = 'PUT-YOUR-TOKEN-HERE'  # Replace it with your Discord API token`
-4. Run the app: `python hunter.py`
+5. Run the app: `python hunter.py`

 ## Usage